 This database features unique and original e-titles that cover a variety of topics in engineering, computer science, the life sciences and other technical areas.
 The library has full-text access to four collections; Biomedical Engineering II, Digital Circuits I, Digital Circuits II, and General Engineering, Technology and Mathematics I.

 SAE EDGE Research Reports provide examinations of significant topics facing the mobility industry today including Connected and Automated Vehicle Technologies, Electrification, and Advanced Manufacturing, including Additive Manufacturing.
-The library has access to the 2019 and 2020 reports.
+The library has access to the 2019-2022 reports.

 This resources provides access to content published by the Society of Automotive Engineers (SAE).
 The library has access to SAE eJournals, SAE eBooks, SAE EDGE Research Reports, and SAE Technical Papers Online.

 Vibrationdata.com provides access to consulting and educational services in acoustics, shock response spectra, sine and random vibration, rainflow fatigue, signal processing, dynamic data acquisition and analysis, model testing, and finite element analysis.
 MSOE's subscription to Vibrationdata.com features access to more than 400 tutorials and associated software on the Vibrationdata Tutorial Page.